My fantastic client S. e-mailed me this question:

 Also remember that this is meant to address your wardrobe wants; Things you’re lusting after, but can certainly live without.
 If your socks all have holes in them or your most-worn blazer got a giant stain on the lapel, that’s different.
 The idea here is to space out want-based purchases to give them some breathing room, and to make sure that the wanting isn’t a momentary feeling.
 I also like this system because it can apply regardless of your taste and financial situation.
 You can thrift a tee shirt once per month, or buy a new designer blouse once per month.
 Whatever works for your lifestyle and budget.

-Image courtesy J.Crew.
-I wanted this shirt.
+Image courtesy Amazon.
+I wanted this scarf.
 It was VERY low on the priority list.
 Never got bought.

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.
 Sustainable options are either used, handmade, made in the U.S., artisan made in non-sweatshop conditions, or made using sustainable/fair trade practices.